 -

-Image and Public Relations Work, Personal Development -
+Image and Public Relations Work, Leadership and Management -

 International Cooperation Generational change in Uganda – both a challenge and an opportunity